valory-xyz/meme-ooorr-test/README.md

     cp sample.env .env
     ```

 7. Fill in the required environment variables in .env.

-You will need to create an [X account](https://x.com/) and a [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key).
+8. In the root of your repo, create a file called tenderly_vnets.json with the following content:
+    ```
+    {
+        "base": {
+            "network_id": 8453,
+            "wallets": {
+                "addresses": {
+                    "agent_memeooorr": "<your_agent_address>",
+                    "safe_memeooorr": "<your_safe_address>",
+                    "contract_deployer": "0x8BaD7472acCe7b223Ef085028FBA29357F700501"
+                },
+                "funds": {
+                    "native": 10,
+                    "0x54330d28ca3357F294334BDC454a032e7f353416": 100
+                }
+            }
+        }
+    }
+    ```

+9. Create a Base fork on Tenderly, fund your wallets and deploy the MemeBase contract.
+If you are using a Tenderly free account, you will need to repeat this every 20 blocks:
+    ```
+    python scripts/rebuild_tenderly.py
+    make deploy-contracts
+    ```

 #### Run a single agent locally